ufs-community/ufs-weather-model/doc/UsersGuide/source/BuildingAndRunning.rst

   | dbg      | Model can be compiled and run to completion in debug mode              |
   +----------+------------------------------------------------------------------------+

-The operational requirement test uses the same testing framework used by the regression test, and therefore it is recommened that the user first read :numref:`Section %s <UsingRegressionTest>`.
+The operational requirement testing uses the same testing framework used by the regression test, and therefore it is recommened that the user first read :numref:`Section %s <UsingRegressionTest>`.
 All the files in the subdirectories shown in :numref:`Table %s <RTSubDirs>` are relavant to the operational requirement test except that the ``opnReqTest`` script replaces ``rt.sh``.
-The /tests/opnReqTests/ directory contains opnReqTest-specific lower-level scripts used to set up run configurations.
+The ``tests/opnReqTests`` directory contains opnReqTest-specific lower-level scripts used to set up run configurations.

 On `Tier-1 platforms <https://github.com/ufs-community/ ufs-weather-model/wiki